Mortara Research Seminar

 (Formerly known as CRITICS and GUITARS)

-Coordinated by Killian Clarke, Jenny Guardado, and Erik Voeten
+Coordinated by Professors Diana Kim, Pauliina Patana, Killian Clarke, and Erik Voeten

 Co-sponsored by the Mortara Center for International Studies and the Government Department

 The Mortara Research Seminar is a forum for sharing and discussing new research on topics of Comparative Politics and International Relations.
 The seminar hosts visiting scholars, as well as scholars from Georgetown, who present works-in-progress and receive feedback from the audience.
 It combines what was formerly the CRITICS and GUITARS seminar series.
-The seminar meets regularly on Mondays from 12:30pm-1:45pm in the Mortara Center Conference Room.
+The seminar meets regularly in the Mortara Center Conference Room.
 Speakers present their work for approximately 30 minutes, with the remainder of the time devoted to discussant comments and Q&A. The seminar is intended for faculty, researchers, and graduate students from the Government Department and the School of Foreign Service.
-You may email Kenton Thibaut at akt44@georgetown.edu with questions or to be added to the email list.
+You may email Ruqaya Abdirahman at ra1154@georgetown.edu with questions or to be added to the email list.

 Past Speakers